MrLightgun/MiSTerSindenDriver/README.md

 /media/fat/Lightgun/./LightgunDriver joystick lowresource

-or
+or (medium resource)

 /media/fat/Lightgun/./LightgunDriver joystick mediumresource

+or (full resource)

+/media/fat/Lightgun/./LightgunDriver joystick

-but you can also run it from the scripts menu on the MiSTer (On MOnSieur it would be /home/alarm/Lightgun/./LightgunDriver joystick lowresource) Check all the startup messages that there is no errors.
+but you can also run it from the scripts menu on the MiSTer (currently not working on the MrFusion build).
+(On MOnSieur it would be /home/alarm/Lightgun/./LightgunDriver joystick lowresource) Check all the startup messages that there is no errors.

-3) Setup lightgun as a MiSTer menu device, this enables the cores to see it.
+2) Setup lightgun as a MiSTer menu device, this enables the cores to see it.
 Scroll through MiSTer settings, go backwards on joypad to System Settings -> Define joystick buttons When it says DPAD Test: Press Right, push right on Sinden Lightgun DPad Press space bar on kb a couple of times to skip the tilt settings